Kangaroo Island: Conservation

 Kangaroo Island echidna, and the Southern brown bandicoot.
-And also, because of their ability to spread livestock diseases such as Sarcocystis and Toxoplasmosis, a program to eradicate an estimated population of between 3,000 and 5,000 cats within the next 15 years was started in 2016.
-With the then intention to eliminate all cats, Mayor Peter Clements said: "We have to reach a point where we don't have any cats on this island.
+And also, because of their ability to spread livestock diseases such as Sarcocystis and Toxoplasmosis, a program to eradicate an estimated population of between 3,000 and 5,000 cats within 15 years was started in 2016.
+Then mayor Peter Clements said: "We have to reach a point where we don't have any cats on this island.
 The feral cat is an apex predator.
 It is ruining our species here on the island and we are totally committed to eliminating all cats."
 Registration and microchipping of cats is mandatory.

 The koala, common ringtail possum and platypus have been introduced and still survive there.
 The introduced koalas have flourished, to the degree that their preferred food source, the manna gum, is at risk of local extinction.
 The idea of a cull of the burgeoning koala numbers is distasteful to the public, and the state government prefers to use sterilisation for population control.
 Although chlamydophila pneumoniae is widespread in most koala populations, the disease is not present on Kangaroo Island due to its isolation from other colonies.